sydneypeno/dataviz-project-template-proposal/README.md

 The data I used to visualize for my project is from a Boston Crash Dataset.
 This Dataset is pulled from data.boston.gov, provided as part of the Vision Zero Boston program, contains records of the date, time, location, and type of crash for incidents requiring public safety response which may involve injuries or fatalities.
 All records are compiled by the Department of Innovation and Technology from the City's Computer-Aided Dispatch (911) system and verified as having required a response from a public safety agency.
 To protect the privacy of individuals involved in these incidents, we do not indicate the severity of specific crashes or whether medical care was provided in any specific case.

 I wanted to understand the geographic distribution of crashes.
-I want to understand how crashes have changed of time time of year, year-after-year.
-I also to identify subsets of the data where crashes have a high value and crash rates for mode/vehicle type.
+I also wanted to understand how crashes have changed of time time of year, year-after-year; and to identify subsets of the data where crashes have a high value and crash rates for mode/vehicle type.

 ## Questions & Tasks